tahir153/tahir153/README.md

 <!-- Introduction -->

-Hi, AI enthusiasts! 👋 I'm Tahir Habib, a passionate Artificial Intelligence student with a keen interest in pushing the boundaries of innovation and exploring AI and technology.
+Hi, AI enthusiasts! 👋 I'm a passionate Artificial Intelligence student with a keen interest in pushing the boundaries of innovation and exploring AI and technology.
 Welcome to my GitHub profile, where I share my thoughts, projects, and experiments in the exciting world of AI and beyond.

 <!-- About Me -->
 ## About Me